 It’s not always easy finding the right people for your insurance jobs.
 You need people who have both customer service skills and an understanding of the insurance industry – or an ability to learn quickly.
 Check with your insurance association for hiring programs that can help you find the right people at the right time.

 When you’re a smaller business, developing your own training programs can be difficult.
 Instead, reach out to business organizations such as your insurance agent association to inquire about online and offline training opportunities.
 These give you the chance to educate your staff in everything from new computer practices to new areas of insurance.

 As you develop new partnerships and seek out learning opportunities, conferences are the way to go.
 Take a look for conferences in your area where you can be exposed to discussions about the industry and specific tools such as new software that can help your insurance business run more smoothly.

-At American Agents Alliance, we're an insurance association that you can trust.
+At the American Agents Alliance, we’re an insurance association that you can trust.
 Talk with us to get the help that you need to grow your business.
 We have many different connections, programs, and membership benefits for you to access today.